tlit60101/Windows-Deployment/README.md

 ---

+## RECOMMENDATIONS

+1. Keep the deployment package lite.
+Let your RMM and/or other tools do all the heavy lifting (Install applications, windows updates, etc)

+---

 ## Using the Test Deployment Package

 A test deployment package (`TestDeployment.ppkg`) is provided with this guide.
 To use this test package: